• Skip to primary navigation

 This herb can easily overpower other ingredients.

-• Key Characteristics: Mexican oregano has a robust and citrusy flavor.
+• Key Characteristics: Mexican oregano has a strong and citrusy flavor.
 While not identical to ajwain, it can add a similar aromatic note to dishes, particularly in Mexican cuisine.

 • Proper Ratio: Use an equal amount of Mexican oregano as a substitute for ajwain.
-The distinct flavor of Mexican oregano will enhance your recipes.
+The distinct flavor of Mexican oregano will improve your recipes.

 5. Fennel Seeds